v0rts/codesamples/README.md

 Full disclosure.
 The -e option using 'rev' is all mine.

-The -H option using awk wask constructed with a little help from Google and Stackoverflow  😉
+The -H option using awk was constructed with a little help from Google and Stackoverflow  😉